 RRM3 builds on the first two phases of International Space Station technology demonstrations that tested tools, technologies, and techniques to refuel and repair satellites in orbit.
-RRM3 will demonstrate innovative methods to store, transfer and freeze standard cryogenic fluid and xenon in space.
+RRM3 will extend these demonstrations to include technologies needed to store and transfer super-cold cryogenic fluids.

 A suite of three primary tools, designed to be used by space station's Dextre arm, will be employed to conduct mission objectives.
-This second generation of tools were designed based on operational lessons learned from RRM Phase 1 and 2, unique RRM3 mission requirements, and synergistic requirements/new capability development for the Restore-L project.
+These second generation tools were designed based on operational lessons learned from RRM Phase 1and 2, and and unique RRM3 mission requirements.
 The three tools are:

 Top: RRM3 tools (left to right) — Visual Inspection Poseable Invertebrate Robot 2, Cryogen Servicing Tool, Multi-Function Tool 2 — during ground testing; Bottom: Astronauts Anne McClain and David Saint-Jacques pose with the corresponding RRM3 tools aboard the International Space Station.

 RRM3 will demonstrate the tool operations needed to robotically transfer cryogenic fluid, which is critical for propulsion and life support systems in space.
 The previous phase of the Robotic Refueling Mission (RRM2) demonstrated many preparation tasks leading up to cryogen replenishment such as removing caps/valves, and installing coolant line adapters.
 RRM3 robotic operations will focus on the final step of connecting, sealing and managing the hoses needed to enable cryogenic fuel transfer on-orbit.
 Since launch in December 2018, RRM3 demonstrated the first ever long-term storage of cryogenic fluid with zero boil off, having successfully stored cryogenic fluid for four months on station prior to the April venting operation.